sscardapane/reprodl2021/README.md

 &nbsp;

 > :speech_balloon: All the files created in the steps 1-7 are included in the repo.
-So you can start directly testing the trained classificator following points 8-10!
-This is the advantage to serve your model.
+So you can start directly testing the trained classifier following points 8-10!
+This is the advantage of serving your model.

 &nbsp;